pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

 Outer layers can use the `Room` model, but if you want to return the model as a result of an API call you need a serializer.

 The typical serialization format is JSON, as this is a broadly accepted standard for web-based APIs.
-The serializer is not part of the model, but is an external specialized class that receives the model instance and produces a representation of its structure and values.
+The serializer is not part of the model but is an external specialized class that receives the model instance and produces a representation of its structure and values.

 To test the JSON serialization of our `Room` class put the following code into the file `tests/serializers/test_room_json_serializer.py`: